seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 }
 {% endhighlight %}

 And here the customization comes.
 We can create our own custom `Query` object.
-In the constructor the most interesting is the second (`$type`) argument.
+In the constructor, the most interesting argument is the second one (`$type`).
 It is a string containing the types of records being requested.
 This requires some knowledge how DNS works.
 Here are some popular record types:

 - `React\Dns\Model\Message::TYPE_A` The most frequently used is *address* or A type.
 This type of record maps an IPv4 address to a domain name.
-- `React\Dns\Model\Message::TYPE_CNAME` The *canonical name* (CNAME) is used for aliases, for example when we have domain with and without *wwww.*.
+- `React\Dns\Model\Message::TYPE_CNAME` The *canonical name* (CNAME) is used for aliases, for example when we have domain with and without *www*.
 - `React\Dns\Model\Message::TYPE_MX` MX records point to a mail server.
 When you send email to `admin@mydomain.com`, the MX record tells your email server where to send the email.
 - `React\Dns\Model\Message::TYPE_AAAA` is an equivalent of `TYPE_A` but for IPv6.

 >*Class `React\Dns\Model\Message` contains 8 different constants related to DNS record types.
 Take a look at this class when you need to request some specific record.*

 Now, let's get IPv6 address for php.net.
-First we need to create a new `Query` object:
+First, we need to create a new `Query` object:

 {% highlight php %}
 <?php